Google Rating

 Sensitive teeth: the symptoms & causes

-Tooth sensitivity is common.
-It affects many people.
-It’s thought that around 50% of people suffer from sensitive teeth at some point.
+Tooth sensitivity is common – it’s thought that around 50% of people suffer from sensitive teeth at some point.

 That sudden pain when enjoying a hot cuppa, or when biting into something cold, is not something to ignore.